 Other manufacturers will say, “We built more Corollas” and I think we say, “We built more Golfs” but nobody’s built more of one actual iteration of a car if you get…

-Tom Smith: The Beetle.
+Tom: The Beetle.

-Mark Gillies: No, no, I’m talking-
+Mark: No, no, I’m talking-

-Tom Smith: …and globally.
+Tom: …and globally.

-Mark Gillies: No, I’m just talking about the first edition is the…
+Mark: No, I’m just talking about the first edition is the…

-Tom Smith: Oh, really?
+Tom: Oh, really?

-Mark Gillies: …single most cars built off a single platform basically.
+Mark: …single most cars built off a single platform basically.
 When you look at the new Beetle we made about 1.2 million of those and to date we’ve made somewhere around half a million of the third generation.

 When it comes to single most built car in its own iteration… because all other manufacturers say, “We’ve built 23 million” I don’t know Civics or whatever.
 But that’s seven or eight different cars, whereas the Beetle was always essentially one car.

-Mark Gillies: That’s global, yeah.
+Mark: That’s global, yeah.

-Tom Smith: All in, globally, the Beetle has sold how many units?
+Tom: All in, globally, the Beetle has sold how many units?

-Mark Gillies: Just from memory it’s around 22.5-23 million.
+Mark: Just from memory it’s around 22.5-23 million.
 And it’s not coming back, come on, come on Mark.
 All right, well cool.

-While [Beetle] Supplies Last!
+VW Beetle While Supplies Last!

-Tom Smith: Now is there anything else that you’d like to add?
+Tom: Now is there anything else that you’d like to add?

-Mark Gillies: That was it I think.
+Mark: That was it I think.

-Mark Gillies: I think we always talk about it, its iconic, people love the shape, and there have been so many things done with it over the years like contests to see how many people you can get in a Beetle.
+Mark: I think we always talk about it, its iconic, people love the shape, and there have been so many things done with it over the years like contests to see how many people you can get in a Beetle.

 People have floated them across seas, like the Irish Sea.
 I don’t think there’s much that hasn’t been attempted in a Beetle.

 I have lots of cars of my own and that’s one of the great things about the car is anybody around the world can recognize it.

 You still see Beetles there, but what’s more interesting is I’ve never seen as many Golfs in one town in my life as there were in East London and South Africa.

-A car enthusiast is a car enthusiast everywhere and we’re rolling out the circuits and there’s all these young kids, multi-cultural kids rolling in with their slammed Golfs with wide tires and whatever.
+A car enthusiast is a car enthusiast everywhere and we’re rolling out the circuits and there are all these young kids, multi-cultural kids rolling in with their slammed Golfs with wide tires and whatever.

-Beetles Make People Happy
+VW Beetles Make People Happy

-Tom Smith: Sure.
+Tom: Sure.
 As you were just explaining that, the Beetle just, especially the older ones, when people see them, and especially one that’s well maintained it makes people smile.

 They have a yellow one out here near the entrance the auto show.
 I don’t know if you’ve seen it.
 It’s not even a Volkswagen promotion, it’s a rental company, Turo, the rental company where I own a car, I can put it on their platform, peer-to-peer car rental.